jettracker-org/.github/profile/README.md

 <img src="https://img.shields.io/discord/1077263536524370002?style=for-the-badge&logo=discord&labelColor=000&color=FFF#gh-dark-mode-only" alt="Ask me anything">
 </a>

-[^1]: Private for now but like all other of our repositories is licensed under a MIT license.
+[^1]: Private for now, but it will be licenced under an OS license in the future.